 If your employer deducts money from you without following the law

 After checking your payslip and contract for an explanation, try to speak to your employer first to find out why, or a Trade Union representative if you are a member.
-Ultimately you have the right to make a claim at Employment Tribunal for your money.
+Ultimately you have the right to make a claim at an Employment Tribunal for your money.

 If your employer tells you that you've been overpaid